davekw/tweetStream/README.md

 ##Instructions
 * download project
+* make resource buildpath to res folder
-* make buildpath to resource foler
+* make library buildpath to lib folder
 * edit the 'someone' variable in Data class
 * edit the 'source' variable in Data class